Mandibulofacial dysostosis-microcephaly syndrome: Signs and symptoms

 People with this condition are usually born with congenital microcephaly, the type of microcephaly individuals with this condition exhibit progressive microcephaly, this condition gives the appearance that the head is getting smaller as one ages, this is not true whatsoever; what is actually happening is that the head does not grow at the same rate as the rest of the body.

 Other craniofacial dysmorphisms include malar hypoplasia, midface and cheekbone hypoplasia, micrognathia, and small abnormally-shaped ears.

 In some individuals with MFDM syndrome, preauricular tags are present.
 Patients (especially the ones with the difference that was mentioned beforehand) have a higher risk of having anomalies in the ear canal, the auditory ossicles, or semicircular canals.
 These abnormalities (with the exception of the preauricular tags) end up in hearing loss in some to most cases.

 There are also oral and respiratory anomalies present within the condition, cleft palates and choanal atresia aren't uncommon findings.
 Choanal atresia in particular can end up causing breathing difficulties to the patient.

 Occasional findings include short stature, heart and thumb defects, esophageal atresia, and tracheoesophageal fistula.
 These last two symptoms are highly fatal, and may end up in premature death if left untreated.

 Complications

 Unilateral choanal atresia can cause neo-natal breathing difficulties and posteriorly mouth breathing, which, although not especially life-threatening, can be deprimental and cause symptoms such as narrow face, tired eyes, etc.

 Bilateral choanal atresia can cause respiratory distress and, in most cases, arrest.

 Esophageal atresia and tracheoesophageal fistula can be deadly if they are left untreated.
-The latter causes an abnormal connection between th esophagus and the trachea, which causes esophageal fluids to enter the airways and cause respiratory problems.
+The latter causes an abnormal connection between the esophagus and the trachea, which causes esophageal fluids to enter the airways and cause respiratory problems.
 The combination of both esophageal atresia and tracheoesophageal fistula is especially life-threatening due to feeding difficulties and recurrent esophageal fluid exposure-associated lung damage.